byt3bl33d3r/WitnessMe/README.md

 ## Deploying to the Cloud (™)

 Since WitnessMe has a RESTful API now, you can deploy it to the magical cloud and perform scanning from there.
-This would have a number of benifits, including giving you a fresh external IP on every scan (More opsec safe when assessing attack surface on Red Teams).
+This would have a number of benefits, including giving you a fresh external IP on every scan (More OPSEC safe when assessing attack surface on Red Teams).

 There are a number of ways of doing this, you can obviously do it the traditional way (e.g. spin up a machine, install docker etc..).

-Recently cloud service providers started offerring ways of running Docker containers directly in a fully managed environment.
+Recently cloud service providers started offering ways of running Docker containers directly in a fully managed environment.
 Think of it as serverless functions (e.g. AWS Lambdas) only with Docker containers.

 This would technically allow you to really quickly deploy and run WitnessMe (or really anything in a Docker container) without having to worry about underlying infrastructure and removes a lot of the security concerns that come with that.